Irrelon/nextstate/readme.md

 	}
 }

+// useState takes an object with key/value pairs.
+You are mapping the state by the name
-// The name of the state data prop will be the key the state is
+// of (key) to the prop name (value) that the component will be passed.
+// e.g. if you pass { "foo": "bar" } you are telling NextState to map the data in
+// the state called "foo" to a prop in the component called "bar" which can then
-// assigned to in the object passed to useState as the first argument export default useState({
+// be accessed in the component via "this.props.bar". export default useState({
-	myAwesomeStateData: myAwesomeState,
-	someOtherStateData: someOtherState
+	"myAwesomeState": "myAwesomeStateData",
+	"someOtherState": "someOtherStateData"
 }, MyComponent);
 ```

 > Keep in mind that when you provide a react component the state data as
-props by using the useState HOC, the props contain the *data object* the
+props by using the useState HOC, the props contain the *data* the
 state instance contains, not the state instance itself.
 If you want to use
 the state instance from your react component code, call a method like the
 above example with toggleLoading().

+When using useState() the target component will also automatically receive a prop called
+"stateStore".
+This is very useful for modifying state inside components as it must be
+passed with any CRUD method calls.

+> WARNING do not cache stateStore or maintain a reference to it.
+Doing so could cause
+memory leaks and potential cross-contamination of state data between renders.

 # Conventions
 While we try to be unopinionated in our modules we have found that some